mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-2.md

 Next, in seeing how do we do this... he says, that practice seems to be very hard.
 But he mentions, there is a way.
 He says, “In seeing forms with the whole body-mind, hearing sounds with whole body-mind, though one intimately understands, it isn’t like reflecting images in the mirror.
 It is not like water and the moon.
 When you witness one side, one side is obscure.”

-> Brazier:
->
+>> Nishijima & Cross:
+>>
-> (12) Though one may deeply understand the forms of body and mind, though one may deeply understand what body and mind are saying, still this is not like a reflection in a mirror, nor like the moon in water, which is only realized on one side when the other side is dark.
+>> (12) When we use the whole body and mind to look at forms, and when we use the whole body and mind to listen to sounds, even though we are sensing them directly, it is not like a mirror’s reflection of an image, and not like water and the moon.
+While we are experiencing one side, we are blind to the other side.
->
+>>
-> Okumura:
+>> Okumura:
->
+>>
-> (12) In seeing color and hearing sound with body and mind, although we perceive them intimately, [the perception] is not like reflections in a mirror or the moon in water.
+>> (12) In seeing color and hearing sound with body and mind, although we perceive them intimately, [the perception] is not like reflections in a mirror or the moon in water.
 When one side is illuminated, the other is dark.
->
+>>
-> Tanahashi:
+>> Tanahashi:
->
+>>
-> (12) When you see forms or hear sounds, fully engaging body-and-mind, you intuit dharma intimately.
+>> (12) When you see forms or hear sounds, fully engaging body-and-mind, you intuit dharma intimately.
 Unlike things and their reflections in the mirror, and unlike the moon and its reflection in the water, when one side is illumined, the other side is dark.
->
-> Nishijima & Cross:
->
+>>
+>> Brazier:
+>>
-> (12) When we use the whole body and mind to look at forms, and when we use the whole body and mind to listen to sounds, even though we are sensing them directly, it is not like a mirror’s reflection of an image, and not like water and the moon.
-While we are experiencing one side, we are blind to the other side.
+>> (12) Though one may deeply understand the forms of body and mind, though one may deeply understand what body and mind are saying, still this is not like a reflection in a mirror, nor like the moon in water, which is only realized on one side when the other side is dark.
+>>

 #### 58:30